 - a.
-Documentary Sources As a rule, verification of identity has to be carried out by making reference to aan unexpired government-issued documentsdocument containing photographic evidence of the customer's identity (e.g. passport, identity card, residence permit, driving licence etc.).
-Where any such document does not allow verification of one's residential address, a licensee can instead refer to and obtain any of the following documents which should not be more than six months old^Z: - a recent statement or reference letter issued by a recognised credit institutionanyone carrying out relevant financial business in Malta or equivalent activities in another reputable jurisdiction; - a recent utility bill for a service installed and provided at a residential property; - correspondence from a central or local government authority, department or agency; - a record of a visit to the address by the licensee; - a lease agreement; - an official conduct certificate; - any other government-issued document not mentioned above; or the mailing of correspondence via registered mail or by means of a courier which allows the subject person to obtain documentary evidence that the correspondence was effectively delivered at the residential address provided by the customer and signed for by the same.
+Documentary Sources As a rule, verification of identity has to be carried out by making reference to an unexpired government-issued document containing photographic evidence of the customer's identity (e.g. passport, identity card, residence permit, driving licence etc.).
+Where any such document does not allow verification of one's residential address, a licensee can instead refer to and obtain any of the following documents which should not be more than six months old7: - a recent statement or reference letter issued by anyone carrying out relevant financial business in Malta or equivalent activities in another reputable jurisdiction; - a recent utility bill for a service installed and provided at a residential property; - correspondence from a central or local government authority, department or agency; - a lease agreement; - an official conduct certificate; - any other government-issued document not mentioned above; or - the mailing of correspondence via registered mail or by means of a courier which allows the subject person to obtain documentary evidence that the correspondence was effectively delivered at the residential address provided by the customer and signed for by the same.